-Global Insurance Pricing Continues Its RisePresident, Global Placement for Marsh
+Global Insurance Pricing Continues Its RisePresident, Global Placement and Advisory Services at Marsh

 Global commercial insurance prices rose by 2 percent in the fourth quarter of 2018, marking a fifth consecutive quarter of increases, according to the Marsh Global Insurance Market Index.

 Composite pricing increased in all global regions, which was the first time that all regions have reported an increase in the same quarter.
 Average pricing changes for the major product lines were as follows:

 - Financial and professional liability coverage increased 4.7 percent.

 Average insurance pricing in the fourth quarter 2018 in the U.S. increased by 0.4 percent.
 The general trend was toward a firming of rates for financial and professional liability and for some property and casualty products.

 Property pricing in the U.S. has increased each month since October 2017.
 Increases in pricing were observed in the fourth quarter on both CAT and non-CAT risks, with each increasing between 3 percent and 4 percent.
 Large layered programs (those with a premium greater than $1 million) led the pricing increases, up more than 7 percent, nearly triple what smaller programs experienced.

 Casualty Pricing Declines Again

 Casualty pricing declined 2 percent and has decreased in all but one quarter since 2014.
 A decrease of 4.4 percent in workers’ compensation pricing was reported, while general liability pricing decreased 1.8 percent.
 It should be noted that despite the overall pricing change for workers’ compensation and general liability, 30 percent of clients experienced a price increase.